pombredanne/pyrus/README.md

 - checksum - A helper module to handle fingerprinting of in-memory and on-disk objects dynamically.
 - download - A module that acts as a multiprocess aware download manager that can handle both async/blocking download requests.

-This project is currently being incubated at https://github.com/abn/jsnoop

 Installation
 -----
 You can install this using _easy_install_ or _pip_